paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Application to vibronic nanoaggregates

 The second effect, that of finite-size effects in 3D lattices, is investigated in Fig.~\ref{fig:abs_spec_4}.
 Beginning with the largest system sizes, the $5 \times 5 \times 5$ H-aggregate essentially resembles a broadened, slightly blue-shifted version of the corresponding purely electronic signal.
 The equivalent J-aggregate reveals slightly more structure, but most nontrivial features are of very low intensity.
 Though the $5 \times 5 \times 5$ spectra are, therefore, not particularly feature-rich, they do reveal that this system size already proves to be remarkably self-decohering: Despite the system Hamiltonian~\eqref{eq:holstein} containing only three distinct frequencies ($g$, $J$, $\omega_0$)--- rendering each individual \enquote{phonon bath} monochromatic and degenerate across sites--- we observe that the system size and geometry alone suffice to serve, in aggregate, as a decohering bath to the excitonic states.
 Reducing the system size to $4 \times 4 \times 4$ and $3 \times 3 \times 3$ reveals sharper and more structured features in the spectra of both the H- and J-aggregates, beginning to undo the self-decohering effects observed in the $5 \times 5 \times 5$ lattice.
 However, arguably the most interesting behavior arises from the simple $2 \times 2 \times 2$ systems.
 These systems are already electronically distinguished, as the optically excited state~\eqref{eq:init_state_spec} is now once again an eigenstate of the electronic system, unlike in the larger systems where the separation into edge and bulk states led to several electronic lines.
 As such, the vibronic J-aggregate displays, for the most part, a very familiar-appearing vibronic progression.
 However, despite the exceptionally simple purely electronic absorption spectrum of the $2 \times 2 \times 2$ systems, the H-aggregate reveals a surprisingly rich and complex structure of distinct vibronic resonances.
 These resonances vaguely resemble the familiar weight-redistributed vibronic H-dimer spectra (cf.~Figs.~\ref{fig:Jseries} and \ref{fig:gseries_Hdimer}), but heavily split and shifted into an intricate pattern.
 Just as with the self-decohering property described above, this rich structure may be surprising in light of the highly symmetric and simple Hamiltonian that produced it; we can verify that this rich structure is indeed due to the geometry by comparing it to the spectrum of an eight-site chain shown in Fig.~\ref{fig:abs_spec_n8} in App.~\ref{app:n8}.

 As \mname{} computes these linear spectra from non-equilibrium dynamics, the data also provides direct access to other time-dependent observables.
-In particular, despite the striking differences in spectral properties shown above, both the exciton and phonon distribution of the dynamics resulting from a fully localized Franck--Condon excitation (as was used in sec.~\ref{sec:benchmarking}) are completely invariant under $J \mapsto -J$.
-Specifically, the numerical data shows that, for a localized initial state,

-Here, the outer sum is over every computed timestep $t_l$, $\expval{n^\text{exc}_{i,j,k}(t_l)}_\text{X} = \abs{\braket{i,j,k}{\psi(t_l)}_\text{X}}^2$ is the excitonic density on the site $(i,j,k)$ at time $t_l$ and the subscript X refers to dynamics under either an H- or J-type coupling.
-The evolution of the exciton distribution of such a $\sign(J)$-invariant initially localized excitation in the $5\times 5 \times 5$ lattice is visualized in Fig.~\ref{fig:both_agg_n5x5x5} (Multimedia available online) in App.~\ref{app:video}.
-We point out that this invariance of the dynamics of localized initial states is in agreement with previous findings in one-dimensional systems~\cite{Kessing2022JPCL}.
+For example, despite the striking differences in spectral properties shown above, if the initial state is instead a fully localized Franck--Condon excitation (as was used in sec.~\ref{sec:benchmarking}), then both the exciton and phonon dynamics are completely invariant under $J \mapsto -J$, in agreement with previous findings in one-dimensional systems~\cite{Kessing2022JPCL}.
+The evolution of the exciton distribution of such an initially localized excitation in the $5\times 5 \times 5$ lattice is visualized in Fig.~\ref{fig:both_agg_n5x5x5} (Multimedia available online) in App.~\ref{app:video}.